pwintz/pwintz.github.io/_posts/2026-01-07-recommended-vscode-extensions.md

     id: edwinhuish.better-comments-next
     sort-placement: 5 # Low numbers earlier.
 Duplicates OK.
     description: |
-        Allows customization of comment styling in the code editor based on the character(s) at the beginning of the comment.
+        The Better Comments Next extension allows customization of comment styling in the code editor based on the character(s) at the beginning of the comment.
 Useful for making comments more readable, such as highlighting to-do items.
-"Better Comments Next" is a fork of "Better Comments", which is no longer updated.
+Better Comments Next is a fork of the Better Comments extension, which is no longer updated.
     settings: |
       ```jsonc
       // ╭────────────────────────────────────────────────────╮